Want more out of your Android phone? We all do. Thankfully, Android is very versatile and accessible.

 Remember that this may require you to log in to apps again, so be sure to have any necessary information ready.
 This will also help you realize which apps you might not use as often so you can delete them.

 Head to the Play Store and download Droid Optimizer.
-Then you can set it up to clean your phone for you, so you don’t have to go through these processes all over again.
+Then you can set it up to clean your phone, so you don’t have to repeat these processes.
 Once you install it, this is what you do:

 - Open Droid Optimizer.